tdpetrou/pandas_cub/README.md

 ### 21. `head` and `tail` methods

-The `head` and `tail` methods each accept a single parameter `n` which is defaulted to 5.
+The `head` and `tail` methods each accept a single integer parameter `n` which is defaulted to 5.
 Have them return the first/last n rows.

 Run `test_head_tail` to complete this.